 Three months ago you considered whether you required a restriction to the access of your thesis, and you submitted your ‘Approval of Research Degree Thesis Title’ form.
-You’ve now finished writing up your thesis and it’s time to press print.
+You’ve now finished writing up your thesis and it’s time to submit.
 We require your thesis to be presented and formatted in a certain way, so it’s important you read through the requirements below, before submitting your thesis.
 Find out more about thesis submission policy (.pdf)

 Double line spacing should be used for everything except quotations, footnotes, captions to plates etc.